Pain, burning, frequency of urination with pyuria and bacteria in urine.

-- treat bacteruria without pyuria pregnant women and maybe patients with recent Foley.
-In the bedridden elderly probably ignore it: it is a marker of their illness.
+- treat bacteruria without pyuria in pregnant women and maybe patients with recent Foley.
+In the bedridden elderly ignore it: it is a marker of their illness.

 - treating asymptomatic bacteruria in the diabetic female will lead to decreased infections, but they will get rapidly recolonized with new strains (PubMed).